quantumlib/Stim/doc/python_api_reference_vDev.md

 >     >>> s.current_measurement_record()
 >     [True]
 >
-> Args:
->     circuit: A stim.Circuit containing operations to apply.
->
->
-> 2. do(self: stim.TableauSimulator, pauli_string: stim.PauliString) -> None
->
-> Applies all the Pauli operations in the given stim.PauliString to the simulator's state.
->
-> The Pauli at offset k is applied to the qubit with index k.
->
-> Examples:
->     >>> import stim
 >     >>> s = stim.TableauSimulator()
 >     >>> s.do(stim.PauliString("IXYZ"))
 >     >>> s.measure_many(0, 1, 2, 3)
 >     [False, True, True, False]
->
-> Args:
->     pauli_string: A stim.PauliString containing Pauli operations to apply.
 > ```

 <a name="stim.TableauSimulator.h"></a>